maxt86/maxt86/README.md

 - SciKit-Learn
 - TensorFlow + Keras

-📫 My e m a i l adress: maxt86 AT pm DOT me
+📫 My e m a i l: maxt86 AT pm DOT me
 <!--- 💞️ I’m looking to collaborate on ... --->

 <!---